-I’m Sandra, fashion researcher and trend consultant.
+I’m Sandra, fashion researcher, educator and writer.
 My work lies at the intersection of fashion and cultural analysis.

 I'm based in Paris, but work globally.

-I promote a critical analysis of fashion through my writing and teaching, and I help brands navigate the overwhelming amount of information about trends to create culturally-relevant and commercially viable collections.
+I promote a critical analysis of fashion through my writing and teaching, and I help brands navigate the overwhelming amount of information about trends to create culturally-relevant and commercially viable strategies, with a particular focus on Latin America and non-Western markets.

 Consulting